 Additional Required Documents for International Students:

-- Department letter signed by your advisor on letterhead (return a copy of the signed letter to Department and original letter to ISO)
+- Department letter (contact Tonya Miller for template) signed by your advisor on letterhead (return a copy of the signed letter to Department and original letter to ISO)

 - Copy of job offer letter — see sample (provide to ISO)

 - Copy of the I-94 admission record and passport identify page that includes expiration information (provide to ISO)

 - Completed ISO CPT Worksheet (provide to ISO)